-After nearly three years, Netflix’s The OA – one of the strangest shows of 2016 – is set to return to our screens in 2019.
+After nearly three years, The OA – one of the strangest shows of 2016 – is back on Netflix.

-The second season of the sci-fi series – which is co-written by its lead actor, Brit Marling -was announced by Netflix way back in February 2017, but there has been very little info released since.
+The second season of the sci-fi series – which is co-written by its lead actor, Brit Marling – was announced by Netflix way back in February 2017, but a long period of silence followed.
 This is in line with the first season, which received zero promotion before dropping out of the blue on the streaming service in December 2016.

 Jason Isaacs had earlier hinted RadioTimes.com at the BAFTA Film Awards 2019 Red Carpet that “it won’t be too long a wait” for the new episodes, adding that the new season is “exquisite and unparalleled”.

 And finally, it's 2 yrs today since the #TheOA appeared on @netflix.
 It's intrigued, bewildered and electrified lovers of mystery, sci-fi, spirituality, story-telling and life all over the world, so to the many who ask: yes, we'll be back soon! #EnoughAboutMe@britmarling@z_al